— THE FOURTH ROAD TO QUANTUM GRAVITY

 If so, what would that imply?

-Even though on small scale nuclear forces are much stronger than gravity and elementary antiparticles can naturally form antiatoms and molecules, and perhaps even nano-size specks of solid antimatter, they will not be able to form neither anti-planets, anti solar system, nor anti-galaxies.
+Even though on atomic scales, nuclear forces are much stronger than gravity, and elementary antiparticles can naturally form antiatoms and molecules, and perhaps even nano-size specks of solid antimatter, they will not be able to form neither anti-planets, anti solar systems, nor anti-galaxies.